rfennell/AzurePipelines/Extensions/FileCopiers/readme.md

-This set of tasks perform file copy actions
+This set of tasks perform file copy related actions

 ## File Copy with Filters

 This task finds all the files that match a given pattern via a recursive search of the source folder.
 The selected files are the copied to the single target folder e.g. find all the DACPAC file and place them in the **.\drops\db folder**

 This task was developed as a short term fix around the time of TFS 2015.1.
 In this and earlier versions of vNext build the 'Publish Build Artifacts' searched for files, copied them to the staging folder and then onto the drops location.
-In later versions these are split into two task, one to build the folder structure, the other to move the content.
+In later versions these steps are split into two task, one to build the folder structure, the other to move the content.
 This split functionality is what this task was designed to assist with.

 The reason to use still use this task over the built in one is that it flattens folder structures by default.
 Useful to get all the files of a single type into a single folder.

 ###Usage